 The After Party:

 Along the way, I began taking on students between tours and running music programs for summer camps.
 After the birth of my son, Jack, I decided to trade in the touring, original music game for the high-end cover band circuit.
 I currently perform gigs 3 to 5 nights a week with my band, heatedXchange, doing a mix of public and private shows.
 I also write and produce commercial music with partners in Sweden, as well as around the USA.
-When performing at weddings and corporate gigs, I perform all different genres and styles.
+When performing at corporate gigs, I perform all different genres and styles.
 I can pull from a list of over 300 songs ranging from funk, pop, rock, dance, country, standard and traditional hits.
-Now, at 34, I am eager to take all of these experiences and offer my knowledge to the next generation.
+In 2020 our song “Outbreak” was remixed by Grammy Award winning DJ Dave Audé and received global radio play.
+Now, in my late 30’s, I am eager to take all of these experiences and offer my knowledge to the next generation.
 Music is who I am and it is my greatest joy to teach it to others.

 When faced with the Covid 19 pandemic and the complete loss of gigs I decided it was time to make some big changes.
 In March 2020 we pivoted the school to fully virtual and for the next 12 months, we taught over 7000 virtual lessons to students around the world.
 In that time I also launched the “Rob’s School of Music Interviews” live stream series in which I have gotten to speak with legendary musicians such as Steve Vai, Phil X, Richard Fortus, Devin Townsend, Andy Wood, Nita Strauss, Billy Sheehan, Jeremy Popoff, Living Colour, Paul Reed Smith, Adam Neely, Yvette Young, Mark Lettieri, Tim Pierce, Rudy Sarzo, Bruce Kulick, Zach Myers, SNL guitarist Jared Scharff, Andy Timmons, Ryan Roxie, Bumblefoot, Nick Perri, Todd Kerns, and Pete Thorn.